-The easiest of the days, a leisurely walk along the river flats of the Heaphy River, with its luxuriant rainforest of kowhai, cabbage trees, and nikau and a visit to one of New Zealand’s biggest northern rata trees.
-Once arriving at the Heaphy Hut (32 bunks) there is the option of a swim in the lagoon, walk along the beach, or an off track visit to the very special Field’s Cave.
-We stay at the Heaphy Hut for the night (30 bunks).
+After lunch we continue along the left bank of the Heaphy River, with its luxuriant rainforest of kowhai, cabbage trees, and nikau.
+We pass by several of New Zealand’s biggest northern rata trees.
+Once arriving at the Heaphy Hut (32 bunks) there is the option of a swim in the deep river, a walk along the beach, or you may just enjoy putting your feet up and looking out at the spectacular costal vista from the hut window.

 Start: Heaphy Hut

 Finish: Last Resort

 The final day is a 5 hour walk along the magical West Coast, with high cliffs, pounding seas, nikau and karaka tree forests and wild scenery.
 After a few hours of walking, the distinctive cone of Kohaihai Bluff may be seen in the distance, our destination for the day*.
 At Kohaihai our vehicle is waiting (along with luggage transferred from Takaka) for the short drive into beautiful Karamea (15 minutes), where the group enjoys well-deserved hot showers and a relaxing night at The Last Resort.
 One night of lodge accommodation and breakfast at The Last Resort is included in the price.
 Here we can share a drink at the bar, enjoy an evening meal together and of course celebrate our achievements and experiences over the last 5 days together.

 Carry less, enjoy more!

 To help you plan your trip, we offer the following list as a suggestion of what to pack.

 • 1 Comfortable backpack (35 - 50 litres)